TravelMapping/HighwayData/hwy_data/ARG/argrn/README.md

 - RN 122 seems to be unsigned, at least at RN 14.
 - RN 129 [is fully signed](https://www.google.com/maps/@-30.2742958,-57.9565668,3a,16.4y,338.09h,88.62t/data=!3m6!1e1!3m4!1sqIbfN_Dyamp9qQGaP66BHw!2e0!7i16384!8i8192?entry=ttu) from RN 14, even though all sources show it as RP 129.
 This has been treated as an error, since no sources show that an RN 129 ever existed here.
 - RN 173 is unsigned (and unpaved).
+- RN 229 is only defined southbound thru Punta Alta.
+Signs for Bahia Blanca point northbound along Dorrego, but then disappear when Dorrego ends at Alem.
+Thus only the southbound route is mapped.
 - RN 281 has been extended west to Chile, but the latest imagery available (2014) shows [RP 43](https://www.google.com/maps/@-47.0133625,-67.2598466,3a,44.3y,283.35h,86.5t/data=!3m6!1e1!3m4!1shxqOmyhWyFk2rlgJ2XJVxw!2e0!7i13312!8i6656?entry=ttu).
 - RN A001 is unsigned, but is in argsf as AvGenPaz, AccSud, and PueNicAve.
 - RN A002 is unsigned, but is in argsf as AutRic.